 The Administration is concerned with the well being and safety of all students and will strictly enforce regulations necessary for the protection of all.
 All incidences of unlawful acts should be reported to the Director of Facilities and Safety.

-The Public Safety Office, with the assistance from other departments within the Seminary, prepares the annual report in compliance with federal and state law.
-Statistics are compiled from reports made directly to the Public Safety Office or other Campus Safety Authorities.
-Information regarding campus disciplinary referrals is obtained from Student Affairs, Information about crimes occurring at off-campus property owned, leased, or controlled by Memphis Theological Seminary is solicited from the respective agencies.
+The Department of Facilities and Safety, with the assistance from other departments within the Seminary, prepares the annual report in compliance with federal and state law.
+Statistics are compiled from reports made directly to the Department of Facilities and Safety or other Campus Safety Authorities.
+Information regarding campus disciplinary referrals is obtained from Student Affairs, information about crimes occurring at off-campus property owned, leased, or controlled by Memphis Theological Seminary is solicited from the respective agencies.
 Data received from these sources is compiled with and included in the annual disclosure of crime statistics.

 Disclosure of Crime Statistics

 Crime Statistics information is compiled thru using a daily crime – incident reporting system for the Seminary Campus and public information resources from the Memphis Police Department, Shelby County Sheriffs Office and the Tennessee Bureau of Investigations for crime in the campuses Clery geographic area.
 These statistics may also include crimes that have occurred in private residences or businesses and is not required by law.
 Tennessee Penal Code requires prompt, mandatory reporting to the local law enforcement agency by when medical services are provided to a person they know or reasonably suspect is suffering from a wound inflicted by a firearm or is a result of assault or abusive conduct.